danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 ![SP500_Portfolio_Annualized_Sortino_Ratio_Python2.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_Portfolio_Annualized_Sortino_Ratio_Python2.jpg?raw=true)

-It turns out that our Portfolio is not in the top 10 Annualized Sortino Ratio for the past 2 year returns.
+It turns out that our portfolio is not in the top 10 Annualized Sortino Ratio for the past 2 year returns.

 After using percentile ranking logic, we determined that in fact, our portfolio was in the 70th percentile which is not bad but not ideal.